M-RBR/learn-the-arabic-alphabet/README.md

 ## 🧾 Project Overview

-This application helps users learn the 28 letters of the Arabic alphabet through interactive flashcards.
+This application helps users learn the 28 letters of the Arabic alphabet through interactive flipcards.
 Each card displays:

 - 🔤 The Arabic letter on the front
-- 📝 The letter name and an example word button on the back
+- 📝 The name of the letter on the back
-- 📖 A modal with detailed information when "Example" is clicked
+- 📖 A modal with an example word that starts with

 ---